MaxITService/OneClickPrompts/code-notes.md

 - **Purpose:** Handles settings persistence and profile management for the floating panel.
 - **Role:** Includes methods for loading/saving panel settings, debouncing saves, and profile switching.
 Key functions:
   - `initialize()`: The main entry point for the floating panel system.
-It asynchronously calls `createFloatingPanel` and then loads settings and profiles once the panel is in the DOM.
+It is called by the "Director" (`init.js`) after the initial UI has been rendered.
+It loads settings and profiles for the (now-existing) panel.
   - `loadPanelSettings()`: Retrieves settings from the service worker for the current hostname.
   - `savePanelSettings()`: Sends updated settings to the service worker for storage.
   - `debouncedSavePanelSettings()`: Waits 150ms before saving to reduce storage operations.
   - `loadAvailableProfiles()`: Gets a list of profiles from the service worker.
-  - `switchToProfile()`: Changes the current profile and refreshes floating panel content.
+  - `switchToProfile()`: Changes the current profile and triggers a global refresh of the buttons.
 - **Dependencies:** `floating-panel-ui-creation.js`, `floating-panel-ui-interaction.js`, `config.js`.

 ### Code File Dependencies for Floating Panel:

-- **Initialization Flow:**
+- **Initialization Flow (New "Decide First, Then Create" Architecture):**

-  1.  `buttons-init.js`: Calls `MaxExtensionFloatingPanel.initialize()` and creates the toggle button (🔼).
-  2.  `initialize()` in `floating-panel-settings.js` starts the process by calling the `async` function `createFloatingPanel()`.
-  3.  `createFloatingPanel()` in `floating-panel-ui-creation.js` fetches `floating-panel.html`, injects it into the page, attaches core event listeners, and then calls `initializeQueueSection()`.
-  4.  `initializeQueueSection()` in `floating-panel-ui-queue.js` finds the queue elements within the injected HTML and attaches their specific logic.
-  5. Once `createFloatingPanel()` completes, the `.then()` block in `initialize()` executes, which calls `loadPanelSettings()` and `loadAvailableProfiles()` to populate the now-existing panel with data and restore its state.
+  1.  `init.js` (The Director) starts the `async` initialization process.
+  2.  `init.js` asynchronously checks the saved visibility state for the floating panel for the current website.
+  3.  **If the panel should be visible:**
+      - `init.js` calls `MaxExtensionFloatingPanel.createFloatingPanel()` to build the panel structure.
+      - `init.js` then calls `MaxExtensionButtonsInit.createAndInsertCustomElements()` to populate the panel's content area directly.
+      - The panel is made visible.
+There is no "inline" button creation step, preventing UI flicker.
+  4.  **If the panel should be hidden:**
+      - `init.js` proceeds with the traditional `buttonBoxCheckingAndInjection` flow to inject the buttons directly into their inline location on the page.
+  5. Finally, `init.js` calls `MaxExtensionFloatingPanel.initialize()`.
+This function loads all settings, populates the profile switcher, and attaches all necessary event listeners to the panel system, which is now in a known state.

-- **Panel Summoning Process:**
+- **Panel Toggling Process (User-driven):**

-  1. The toggle button calls the `async` function `togglePanel(event)`.
+  1. The user clicks the toggle button (🔼), which calls the `async` function `togglePanel(event)`.
-  2. On the first call, `togglePanel` awaits the completion of `createFloatingPanel` to ensure the panel is fully built and initialized.
-  3. The panel is then positioned, displayed, and buttons are moved into it.
+  2.  `togglePanel` now implements a **"destroy and re-create"** logic.
+If turning the panel ON, it finds and destroys the inline buttons, then creates a new set of buttons inside the panel.
+If turning OFF, it does the reverse.
+This is more reliable than the old "hide and clone" method.

 - **Implementation Notes:**
-  - The floating panel's UI has been refactored to use an HTML template (`floating-panel.html`) and an external stylesheet (`floating-panel.css`).
-  - This approach separates concerns: structure (HTML), presentation (CSS), and behavior (JavaScript), leading to more maintainable code.
-  - JavaScript files that previously created DOM elements now fetch the template or find elements within it and attach functionality.
-  - The initialization process is now asynchronous to handle the fetching of the HTML file.
+  - The architecture now separates the initial rendering decision from subsequent user interactions, leading to better performance and reliability.
+  - The UI flicker is eliminated because buttons are only ever created once in their correct, final location during initial page load.

 ### `init.js`

 - **Purpose:** Main initialization script for the content script.
-- **Role:** Retrieves configuration from the service worker (`config.js`), detects the active website, injects the UI (`buttons-injection.js`), and manages keyboard shortcuts.
-Also handles Single Page Application (SPA) navigation to ensure the UI remains active.
+It acts as the **Director** of the initial UI setup.
+- **Role:** Implements a **"decide first, then create"** architecture to prevent UI flicker.
+It asynchronously checks if the floating panel should be visible for the current site *before* rendering any buttons.
+Based on this setting, it either injects the buttons into the traditional inline location (via `buttons-injection.js`) or directly into the floating panel, which it creates on demand.
+It also orchestrates the initialization of the full floating panel system in a controlled sequence to prevent race conditions.

 ### `interface.js`